rjopek/raylib/index.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](LICENSE.md)

-Licencja MIT is obviously applied only for this repository, not what it builds.
+License MIT is obviously applied only for this repository, not what it builds.

 <br>
 <br>